 Nomism toward training in righteousness, toward holiness, serves in the end, to undermine our faith in Christ and thus our salvation.

 Although personal sinfulness will be a constant intrusion during our earthly walk, we will find it steadily overruled (although not completely eradicated) by the operation of the indwelling Spirit of Christ.
 In this struggle to "live by the Spirit" we will be prepared for our reign with Christ in eternity.
 This will occur because, in our identification with Christ's death we are dead to the power of sin, and in his resurrection we share in his life-giving power (renewal) through the indwelling Spirit.
-Thus our sanctification, which is a state of holiness, is realized in the renewing power of the indwelling Spirit of Christ, albeit imperfectly, and this apart from obedience to the law.
+Thus our sanctification, which is a state of holiness, is realized in the renewing power of the indwelling Spirit of Christ, albeit imperfectly, by grace through faith.

 My standing in the sight of God has nothing to do with my mere righteousness.
-I stand only in Christ by faith.
-And as for becoming like him, well this too is wholly his doing by faith.
+I stand only in Christ by grace through faith.
+And as for becoming like him, well this too is wholly his doing, again by grace through faith.
 There is nothing I can do to make myself like Jesus.
 In fact, in the sovereign will of God I am already as Christ is, and this a free gift of his grace appropriated through faith.

 So, when it comes to my righteousness, whether it is the perfection I already possess in the sight of God, or the realizing of that perfection (imperfectly) during my life's journey, it is totally dependent on what Christ has done for me and what he is doing within me through the renewing work of the Holy Spirit.
 All is of grace, appropriated through faith in Christ, and not by works of the law.